jbeard4/SCION/README.md

 # License

-Some modules, tests, and demos are derived from scxml-js.
-These are licensed under the Apache 2 software license.

 Libraries included in lib/ are published under their respective licenses.

-Everything else is licensed under the LGPLv3.
+Everything else is licensed under the Apache License, version 2.0.

 # Support